-Steven Stosny, PhD, founder of CompassionPower, first coined the term during the tumultuous 2016 US election (that I try oh-so-hard to forget).
-And while it’s not a diagnosable ailment, he says this year, it’s even worse.
-That’s because before everyone and their mothers had iPhones, you’d only watch political news on the news, and at limited times.
-Now, thanks to technology, we’re inundated with politics and distressing news 24/7 — thus, Election Stress Disorder is born.
+With counting underway in the 2024 US presidential election, you may be feeling a heightened sense of anxiety.
+Actually, who am I kidding — you’re definitely feeling a heightened sense of anxiety.
+And you’re not alone.
+You’re experiencing something known as election stress disorder…and it’s not pretty.
+Steven Stosny, PhD, founder of CompassionPower, coined the term during the tumultuous 2016 election.
+And while it’s not a diagnosable ailment, he says as the years go on, it gets even worse.
+That’s because before everyone and their mother had an iPhone, you’d only watch political news on the news, and at limited times.
+Now, thanks to technology, we’re inundated 24/7 — thus, election stress disorder is born.

 AdvertisementADVERTISEMENT

-Of course, ESD is also likely heightened right now because of… *gestures vaguely at 2020*.
-It’s a side effect of our inability to control issues, including the COVID-19 pandemic, the wildfires on the West Coast, and the ongoing violence against vulnerable communities, including Black and trans people.
-This makes us feel powerless, Dr Stosny said.
+Of course, ESD is also likely heightened right now because of… *gestures vaguely at 2024*.
+It’s a side effect of our inability to control issues, including the ongoing Israel-Hamas war, the devastating hurricane season and the ongoing threat to women’s reproductive freedom.
+Situations like these make us feel powerless, according to Dr Stosny.

-Those in marginalised populations may have a heightened sense of Election Stress Disorder, due to the significant repercussions the outcome of this election could have on immigration, police reform, and the LGBTQ+ community.
+Those in marginalised populations may have a heightened sense of election stress disorder, due to the significant repercussions the outcome of this election could have on immigration, abortion and the LGBTQ+ community.

-“The main thing is to recognise that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project and host of the podcast "Couched In Color with Dr Alfiee," told Refinery29.
+“The main thing is to recognise that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project, previously told Refinery29.
 “The stress is not unique to any one individual, because there’s so much riding on the outcome regardless of your political affiliation.”

-Election stress is especially draining because there’s almost no refuge, Dr. Breland-Noble added.
+Election stress is especially draining because it’s always on, Dr Breland-Noble added.
 “You can’t go to anybody and complain.
 The people who agree with your political viewpoints are stressed about the same things you are,” she said.
 And the people who disagree with you?
 Trying to talk sense into them will probably only raise your stress levels even more.

-With the right tools, though, we can protect ourselves from the damaging effects of ESD.
+With the right tools, though, we can protect ourselves from ESD.
 It just takes intention and commitment.
-Ahead, we lay out ten strategies that are designed to help ease your tension.
-We can’t promise you’ll feel totally zen as we continue to wait for the results of this election to come through — but you’ll be inching a little closer to calm.
-And in 2020, we’ll take what we can get.
+Ahead are 10 strategies that are designed to help ease your tension.
+We can’t promise you’ll feel totally relaxed as we continue to wait for the results of the election — but you’ll be inching a little closer to calm.
+And in 2024, we’ll take what we can get.

 AdvertisementADVERTISEMENT